workleap/wl-r2wc/README.md

 To create a custom element, inherit from the `WebComponentHTMLElement<Props, ObservedAttributesType>` class where:
 - (optional) `Props` is the React component `Props` type.
 - (optional) `ObservedAttributesType` is the union type for new observed HTML attributes.
-This helps to keep type-safty for them.
+This helps to keep type safety for them.
 You will see the usage in the following example.

 It is required to define four properties in the inherited class:
 - `tagName`: (required) To set the HTML attribute name.